HIV and Specific Populations

 How do adolescents become infected with HIV?

-Most adolescents who get HIV are infected through sex.
-Many of them are recently infected and don’t know that they are HIV positive.
+Most people in the United States who acquired HIV infection through mother-to-child transmission are now adolescents or young adults.
+However, most youth who get HIV during adolescence are infected through sex.
+Many adolescents with HIV are recently infected and don’t know that they are HIV positive.

 What factors increase the risk of HIV infection in adolescents?

 Several factors make it challenging to prevent HIV in adolescents.
-Many adolescents are not concerned about getting HIV.
-They may not take steps to prevent HIV infection, such as using condoms during sex.
+Many adolescents lack basic information about HIV and how to prevent becoming infected with HIV.

-The following factors also put adolescents at risk of HIV infection:
+The following are some factors that put adolescents at risk of HIV infection:

-- Sexually transmitted diseases (STDs).
+- High rates of sexually transmitted diseases (STDs) among youth.
 An STD increases the risk of getting or spreading HIV.

 - Alcohol or drug use.
 Adolescents under the influence of alcohol or drugs are more likely to engage in risky behaviors, such as having sex without a condom.